-Are you interested in learning more about canning?
+Are you interested in learning more about canning tips?

-I suggest you start with water bath canning.
+I suggest you start with these water bath canning tips.
 Most home canners begin with water bath over the pressure method.
 In my own experience, water bath is a less stressful way to learn the ins and outs of safe canning practices to preserve food.

 Let me tell you straight up that learning to preserve food does have it’s challenges.
 It is time consuming.